herbeck558/iDAAS-Connect-Clinical-IndustryStandards/README.md

 # Building and Running

-This code can be built with the following command:
+This code can be built (and will be run) with the following command:

 mvn clean install

+To repackage the solution to a single jar:

+mvn package

+# Testing Data

-After building and then running the solution, implementors might want to test.
+After building, running and/or deploying implementors might want to test.
 We have included industry samples for everyone to leverage.

-Within the src/test/data there are two directories test-hl7 and test-fhir.
+Within the solutiin in the src/test/data there are two directories test-hl7 and test-fhir.

 # Containers Based - Openshift (where possible)
 It is assumed that: